gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

  Following these step, I was able to create 3 fairly powerful servers, each with 64 cores, 256GB memory and 50GB SSD.
 Using the foreach and doSNOW  R packages, we can use all the cores in parallel at 100%.
 I shut them down when all finished in a few days.
 It costed less than $200.
 Yes, the flexibility and affordability of computing are here.
 It is less complicated to use than you think.

+Note: This was intially a note for myself taken using OneNote.
+Translating to Markdown is such a painful process.
+It remains me of the early days programming with Fortran.
+Counting spaces...
+Someone simplify it!
+I need to figure out a way to insert a html file directly into Blogdown as a post.